Big and Tall Fit Guide

 Don’t be surprised if your waist measurement points to one size and your hips to another—this is very common.
 When this happens, a good rule of thumb is to choose the size that corresponds to your hip measurement.
 This ensures you’ll have enough room through the seat and thighs, which is crucial for comfort and movement.

-Convert International Sizes
+Converting International Sizes with Confidence

 Shopping from international brands can open up a world of new styles, but it also adds another layer of sizing complexity.
 A US 4XL is not the same as a UK, European, or Asian 4XL.
 Each region has its own sizing system and its own idea of a "standard" body type.
 Trying to convert sizes in your head (e.g., "a UK XXL is like a US XL") is often inaccurate and leads to returns.